In Unexpected Announcement, Cannabis Control Commissioner Jennifer Flanagan Announces She Will Leave The Agency As Of April 30th, 2021.

 Flanagan's time on the Commission came to be known as something of an enigma, having taken positions as wide ranging as supporting the recent expansion of the State's patient per pro-bono caregiver ratio to 5:1 (instead of the prior 1:1 limit) alongside an expanded default plant count for medical patient homegrow (12 mature plants AND 12 immature plants PLUS unlimited clones simply by having a medical card) while, at the same time, standing as the lone vote against the much-heralded expansion of equity delivery in November of 2020.

-It was Commissioner Flanagan, in fact, who had attempted, before those updated delivery regulations passed into law by a vote of 3-1, to
+It was Commissioner Flanagan, in fact, who had attempted, before those updated delivery regulations passed into law by a vote of 3-1, to delay the roll out of adult use delivery until 2023 at a Commission meeting in October of 2020.

 That motion was defeated by the 3 other Commissioners serving at the time (Commissioners McBride, Title and Hoffman), but it nonetheless left a sour aftertaste for many in the State's highly active grassroots community.